Please check any museums' open hours before visiting, as COVID is still impacting open hours.

 Nearby is the Museum of the Oregon Territory which overlooks the historic Willamette Falls.
 They have hands-on exhibits which help to keep kids interested as they learn about the region’s history from the ancient to the more recent.
 Their new rotating exhibit, Lines on the Land, uses historic maps, survey equipment and journals to introduce guests to the formation of the current boundaries of Clackamas County (Mt.
 Hood Territory).
 Learn about the cataclysmic Missoula Floods, which shaped the territory into what it is today, or the railroad lines which connected Oregon’s many far reaching communities to the rest of the world.

 The Mt.
 Hood Territory Heritage Trail app can help guide you around to these and many more of The Territory’s great historical spots.
 You can download the app for free for both iPhones and Android devices when you visit to explore more of the region's fascinating stories.

 Check out the Dibble and Von der Ahe Houses in Molalla and learn about the famous apple trees and apple vinegar or head to the Lake Oswego Iron Smelter to take in this giant furnace structure in a park setting.
-If you head up the mountain you can stop into the Sandy Historical Museum which borders the very site of the Barlow Road and was the last leg of the Oregon Trial.
+If you head up the mountain you can stop into the Sandy Historical Museum which borders the very site of the Barlow Road and was the last leg of the Oregon Trail.
 The town of Sandy was named after the nearby Sandy River, which was originally identified as the quick sand river by Lewis & Clark so the history living at this site is plentiful.
 Once up the mountain you can visit the Mt.
 Hood Cultural Center & Museum and learn how the town of Government Camp got its name and experience the enlightening exhibits.